Deep Learning for Free-Hand Sketch: A Survey: Tasks and Methodology Taxonomy

 \subsubsection{Retrieval and Hashing}

-Sketch retrieval~\cite{wang2015spatial, creswell2016adversarial,choi2019sketchhelper} methods aim to use a query sketch to retrieve similar samples from a gallery or database of sketches.
-Sketch retrieval is a challenging task due to abstraction, intra-class variation, drawing style variation, and feature sparsity.
-These properties make it difficult to localize repeatable feature points across sketches (\eg, the manner of SIFT~\cite{lowe2004distinctive}) in order to perform retrieval with classic interest-point based retrieval approaches~\cite{lowe2004distinctive}.
-In the deep learning era, end-to-end feature learning has outperformed shallow features on various retrieval tasks in computer vision, and CNNs have also been used for sketch retrieval.
+Sketch retrieval~\cite{wang2015spatial, creswell2016adversarial,choi2019sketchhelper} methods aim to use a query sketch to retrieve similar samples from a gallery or database of sketches. {Sketch retrieval is a challenging task due to abstraction, intra-class variation, drawing style variation, and feature sparsity.
+These properties make it difficult to localize repeatable feature points across sketches (\eg, the manner of SIFT~\cite{lowe2004distinctive}) in order to perform classic interest-point based retrieval approaches~\cite{lowe2004distinctive}.} In the deep learning era, end-to-end feature learning has outperformed shallow features on various retrieval tasks in computer vision, and CNNs have also been used for sketch retrieval.

 Common practice in image retrieval is to use CNNs to learn a vector embedding, and then perform retrieval/matching as Nearest Neighbor search.
-Therefore, most existing deep sketch retrieval models work in a similar metric learning manner, with research focusing on CNN architectures and loss function designs for effective sketch matching.
-Wang \etal \cite{wang2015spatial} proposed a representative sketch retrieval framework, which has two key components, \ie, pure convolutional layer based Siamese CNN backbone, and $\ell_{1}$ norm distance based pair-wise loss between query and gallery images.
-The idea is two-fold: (i) Use the convolutional feature map to preserve the spatial information for sketches without point correspondence. (ii) Compute distance in feature space, and optimize for similar pairs to be nearby while different pairs are far apart.
+Most existing deep sketch retrieval models work in a similar metric learning manner, with research focusing on CNN architectures and loss function designs for effective sketch matching.
+Wang \etal \cite{wang2015spatial} proposed a representative sketch retrieval pipeline, which has two key components: A pure convolutional layer based Siamese CNN backbone, and an $\ell_{1}$ norm distance based pair-wise loss between query and gallery images.
+The idea is two-fold: (i) Use the convolutional feature map to preserve the spatial information for sketches without point correspondence. (ii) Compute distance in feature space, and optimize for similar pairs to be nearby while different pairs to be far apart.

 Given the growing number of images available, there is also an increasing concern about scalability of retrieval, leading to studies of hashing-based methods where all sketches are encoded and searched as binary hash code vectors, rather than real-valued vectors.
 Xu \etal \cite{xu2018sketchmate} proposed the first deep sketch-hashing model.
 Their deep sketch hashing used a dual-branch CNN-RNN network to exploit both global appearance and local sequential stroke information, as well as a new center loss variant to ensure the learned embedding is more semantically meaningful.